mr-m0nst3r/Burpy/README.md

 # Usage

 > check the examples for scripts
+> NOTE: MAKE SURE YOU HAVE ALL DEPENDENCIES INSTALLED, INCLUDING THE DEPENDENCIES NEEDED FOR YOUR PYTHON SCRIPT

 1. install PyRO, version 4 is used.
 2. configure python and pyro settings